ppiacez/cordova-plugin-geofence/README.md

 Plugin is written in Swift.
 All xcode project options to enable swift support are set up automatically after plugin is installed thanks to
 [cordova-plugin-add-swift-support](https://github.com/akofman/cordova-plugin-add-swift-support).

-:warning: Swift 3 is not supported at the moment, the following preference has to be added in your project :
+The following preference has to be added in your project :

 For Cordova projects